 Such estimations may not materialize, in whole or in part, or materialize in a manner that materially differs from the Company's estimations.
-The principal factors that may affect the above are: changes in the capital market that will affect the conditions and possibilities of obtaining credit, changes in the Company's plans, including use of future available liquid balances for the purpose of seizing business opportunities, changes in the advantageousness of holding various investment channels or the advantageousness of use of various financing channels, delays in the obtainment of permits or approvals required for the progress of projects under construction, changes in the prices of construction materials, changes in the CPI, deterioration of the Israeli or U.S. economy and decline into severe recession, and the Company's cash flow, and the effects of the persistence of the COVID-19 pandemic.
+The principal factors that may affect the above are: changes in the capital market that will affect the conditions and possibilities of obtaining credit, changes in the Company's plans, including use of future available liquid balances for the purpose of seizing business opportunities, changes in the advantageousness of holding various investment channels or the advantageousness of use of various financing channels, delays in the obtainment of permits or approvals required for the progress of projects under construction, changes in the regulation related to the Company's business, including planning and building regulation, an increase in the prices of construction materials, changes in the CPI, deterioration of the Israeli or U.S. economy and decline into severe recession, and the Company or any of the Group's companies encountering financing or other difficulties, in a manner affecting the Company's cash flow, and the effects of the persistence of the COVID-19 pandemic.

-The Company's board of directors and management wish to express their high regard for the Company's officers, the managements of the various companies of the Group and their employees, for their welcome contribution to the Group's achievements in the quarter ended June 30, 2020.
+The Company's board of directors and management wish to express their high regard for the Company's officers, the managements of the various companies of the Group and their employees, for their welcome contribution to the Group's achievements in the quarter ended September 30, 2020.